What is blue light?

 The circadian rhythm regulates the timing of numerous physiological processes.
 Physiological activities include sleeping and feeding habits, the brain’s activity, hormone production rate, and cell regeneration.

-In the morning, when there is exposure to light, the body is notified about getting up and producing hormones such as cortisol responsible for the waking up process of the body.
-When artificial light is added to an individual’s day, this confuses the body’s natural rhythm.
-The retina can now receive light irrespective of the time of the day.
+In the morning, when there is exposure to light, the body receives a signal from the light about getting up and producing hormones such as cortisol responsible for the waking up process of the body.
+Artificial light confuses the body’s natural rhythm.
+The retina can now receive light, irrespective of the time of the day.

-The exact time to prepare for sleep is not known by the body.
+The body does not know the exact time to prepare for sleep.
 The study published in the Endocrine Society’s Journal of Clinical Endocrinology & Metabolism revealed that when compared with dim light, exposure to room light during the night decreases melatonin by about 85% during the test.

 Blue Light and Sleep Patterns